theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/custom-function-module-for-table-extraction.md

 - Z_THEO_READ_TABLE-before_740SP05.zip contains version 1.x (till 1.11) of Z_THEO_READ_TABLE - a single function module

-- Z_THEO_READ_TABLE.zip contains version 2.x of Z_THEO_READ_TABLE - the custom function module, a number of ABAP classes and other DDIC
+- Z_THEO_READ_TABLE.zip contains version 2.x of Z_THEO_READ_TABLE - the custom function module, a number of ABAP classes and other DDIC objects

 When importing the Z_THEO_READ_TABLE-before_740SP05 on older SAP releases a syntax error may occur.
 Contact Theobald Software support and send the dedicated error message text.